 Meadowsweet has been used for millennia to treat various ailments and is the plant from which aspirin was derived.
 It has a pleasant taste and aroma which led to its use in flavouring many types of food and drink such as beer, mead and jam.
-Queen Elizabeth 1st was said to favour its use in her chambers as a strewing herb, a common practise of placing herbs and rushes on the floor to give a pleasant aroma and provide warmth.
+Queen Elizabeth I was said to favour its use in her chambers as a strewing herb, the practice of placing herbs and rushes on the floor to give a pleasant aroma and provide warmth.
 In Wales, it is mentioned in the Mabinogion where the wizards Math and Gwydion create the beautiful woman Blodeuwedd (Flowerface) from the flowers of meadowsweet, broom and oak.
 If you have been robbed, gather meadowsweet on Midsummer to gain information on the thieves.
 Place it on water, if it sinks the thief is a man, if it floats, a woman.
 Fresh meadowsweet is used in love mixtures and potions and is kept in the home to bring peace.
 It is also claimed that there will be no snakes where it grows meaning there can be no evil.

 All charms include our signature box posy, which changes with the seasons, and a gift card for a personal message.